mzc796/mzc796.github.io/_pages/projects.md

 ### P4-driven Coordinated Sampling ![Coord_Sampling / coord_sampling](/images/overcooked.jpg){: .align-right width="320"}
 To address the challenge of high-rate flow-based sampling within the constraints of limited resources on each switch, a coordinated sampling framework is developed to place multiple P4-programmable switches along a flow to sample network packets with coordination.
 This framework provides dynamic sampling point activation, deactivation, and run-time configuration, capitalizing on the programmability of P4.

 Our P4 coordinated sampling algorithm incurs negligible overhead on throughput and round-trip time with substantially low activation and deactivation time (around 0.05 seconds) as demonstrated on physical Arista 7170CD switches.
-The P4 code is on [Github](https://github.com/mzc796).
+The P4 code is on [Github](https://github.com/mzc796/coord_sampling).

 ### Budgeted Maximum Multi-Coverage
-Given the substantial cost disparity between P4-programmable switches and ordinary SDN switches, I formulated the placement problem as a budgeted maximum multi-coverage problem, to determine the optimal placement of a budgeted number of P4-programmable switches to achieve maximum flow sampling coverage.
+Given the substantial cost disparity between P4-programmable switches and ordinary SDN switches, I formulated the placement problem as a budgeted maximum multi-coverage problem to determine the optimal placement of a budgeted number of P4-programmable switches to achieve maximum flow sampling coverage.

 This NP-complete integer linear programming problem is proven pseudo-polynomial time solvable on a realist network topology by leveraging the balanced matrix property and the experiment aligns with this result.